-Ascendancy is the turn based strategy game by The Logic Factory and released in 1995.
-Players choose one of the alien races, each with unique abilities, and build factories, spaceships, devellop new technologies, explore the galaxy, and destroy your opponents.
+Ascendancy is a turn-based strategy game by The Logic Factory and released in 1995.
+Players choose one of the alien races, each with unique abilities, and build factories, spaceships, develop new technologies, explore

 The object of the game is obscured, which was one of the main notable traits of it.
 The instruction manual was pointedly vague about the exact winning conditions; instead, players just build and expand without knowing exactly what they are trying to do.
 When a player accomplishes a goal, such as establishing galactic peace or expanding to 2/3 of the star cluster, they get a notice that they are some percentage "ascended".

 Players can customize their game experience before starting a new game.
 They can choose to play in a star clusters with density ranging from "vaculous" (only a few stars) to "very dense" (with many stars).
 Each star is connected to a few others by "star lanes", which are like wormholes but take significant time to travel through.
 Players cannot customize the arrangement of stars, nor choose their starting location.